MicroEJ/docs/VEEPortingGuide/uiFontRenderer.rst

 The VEE Port must extend the Font Renderer to support the drawing of strings with a :ref:`section_font_custom`.
 This extension can consist in:

-* decoding the font at runtime to draw it,
+* Decoding the font at runtime to draw it.
-* using an advanced complex layout manager,
+* Using an advanced complex layout manager.
-* using a command interpreter to perform some :ref:`shape drawings <section_drawings>`,
+* Using a command interpreter to perform some :ref:`shape drawings <section_drawings>`.
 * etc.

 To draw strings with custom fonts, the Font Renderer introduces the notion of *custom font drawer*.